 Walk over a small bridge and head up the hill to the Interpretive Center, continuing on GREEN.

 0.3 – Long set of steps up a hill.

 At the T-junction turn left and follow RED/GREEN.
 [BLUE leaves to the right].

-The trail continues down a hill and some steps, and over a long boardwalk over a seasonally wet area.
+The trail continues down a hill and a large flight of wooden steps, and over a long boardwalk over a seasonally wet area.

 1.0 – After a short set of steps up, turn RIGHT, following the trail as it zig-zags over a boardwalk through a cedar swamp… really nifty and our favorite spot in the park.
 This area was extensively damaged by Hurricane Sandy and closed for over a year.

 Cross the wide dirt park road (called Museum Rd on the trail map), continuing straight on GREEN.
-On the right you will pass an area that is recovering from a fire several years ago.
+On the right, you will pass an area that is recovering from a fire many years ago.

 1.4 – The GREEN trail bears left and goes up a slightly steep hill on a set of stairs.